hardillb/node-red-contrib-ldap-auth/README.md

 This is a Node-RED authentication plugin that uses LDAP as the backend user store.

-It can be installed with
+It can be installed with:

     npm install -g node-red-contrib-ldap-auth

 And then to enable it add the following to your settings.js file: